graphprotocol/graph-node/docs/graphman.md

 ### OPTIONS

-The `from` and `to` options can be used to decide the block range of the call cache that needs to be removed.
+The `from` and `to` options are used to decide the block range of the call cache that needs to be removed.

 #### `from`

-    graphman --config config.toml chain call-cache ethereum remove --from 10
+The `from` option is used to specify the starting block number of the block range.
+In the absence of `from` option, the first block number will be used as the starting block number.

 #### `to`

-    graphman --config config.toml chain call-cache ethereum remove --to 10

-#### `from` and `to`

-    graphman --config config.toml chain call-cache ethereum remove --from 10 --to 50
+The `to` option is used to specify the ending block number of the block range.
+In the absence of `to` option, the last block number will be used as the ending block number.

 ### EXAMPLES